telefone-org/framework/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-description: Suggest a new feature
+about: Suggest a new feature
 labels: enhancement
 assignees: exthrempty
 ---